 hallucinating half of the scenes in this movie involving lots of men fawning over her, and her twin daughters who are mostly unaware of each other but sometimes meet

 under strange or violent circumstances, probably a metaphor for someone with a double life and split interests or identities.
 The rest of the movie consists of sliced up

-fragments: A lesbian first love in school, an endless stream of men, many of them in unform, all come to flirt or fawn over the women, a tranvestite cabaret, a pet fox,
+fragments: A lesbian first love in school, an endless stream of men, many of them in uniform, all come to flirt or fawn over the women, a transvestite cabaret, a pet fox,

 rotten dolls growing on a tree, two naked white mimes, a serial killer, manic behaviour, an incomprehensible poetic narration, sailors, a suicide, a murder, lots of bad

 singing, a sprinkling of gore, a mass of dead bodies, and a dead body as a puppet.

 Another torturous movie to sit through by Schroeter despite its short length.
 It tells the drawn-out story of a cult of three radical feminists that live in a run-down gas

 station in California, that kill any man that passes by.
 Magdalena is the despot of the group, using others as her slave.
 One women soliloquizes dramatically about her past,